- Home & Workshop Products

 Throughout the planting process, obtaining good seed spacing is critical towards achieving plant growing conditions for maximum yield potential.

 Today, many items are adjusted on the planter prior to planting to optimize overall seed spacing performance.
 But after such adjustments are made, information about the actual seed spacing performance during planting was missing within the planter monitoring system.
-Now with SeedStar 3 HP, seed spacing information is transmitted live via the GS Display to show the operator exactly what is happening with the planter behind them.
+With SeedStar 3 HP, seed spacing information is transmitted live via the GreenStar Display to show the operator exactly what is happening with the planter behind them.

 The SeedStar 3 HP transmits seed spacing information onto the bar graph (shown to the left) for easy understanding of planter seed spacing performance.
 Also, information about seed skips and multiples are provided to help understand actual planter meter performance and other related system functions in order to make necessary adjustments if needed.